kuzzleio/kuzzle/doc/2/api/controllers/collection/truncate/index.md

 ::: info
 This action delete then recreate the related Elasticsearch index.
-Please note that deleting/creating an index cannot be done concurrently within an Elasticsearch cluster
+Please note that deleting/creating an index cannot be done concurrently within an Elasticsearch cluster, if you need to truncate a lot of collections (for your functional tests for example), then you should use `collection:refresh` and `document:deleteByQuery`
 :::

 ::: warning